 3. Stick to Safe Investments

-A thousand dollars can go a long way if you invest in bonds.
+Your $1,000 investment can go a long way if you invest in bonds.
 The government and private companies offer a number of different options for investors who don’t want to shoulder too much risk.
 This includes corporate bonds, municipal bonds, savings bonds and floating rate notes (FRNs).

 It’s best to diversify and include a variety of securities in your investment portfolio.
 Bond return rates alone aren’t high enough to provide you with much supplemental income or help you beat inflation.
 In other words, they’re best when built into an overarching portfolio.